-Many of you have previously seen the series of posts I did some time back for “high income” doctors, primarily well-paid specialists or dual-income families making $500K-$1M or more per year.
+Many of you have previously seen the series of posts I did for “high income” doctors aimed primarily at well-paid specialists or dual-income families making $500K-$1M or more per year.
 This post addresses the opposite issue, “low-income” doctors.
-The average physician makes something on the order of $200-225K, and polls show that the vast majority of doctors are in the $150-400K range.
+The average physician these days makes around $275K, and polls show that the vast majority of doctors are in the $180-$450K range.
 This post was triggered by an email from a long-time reader with this question/comment:

-In a previous post you discussed savings percentages and you argued for 20% for physicians which I think is a great goal but really isn't very realistic for primary care doctors.
-In the US the average primary care physician made less than $220K last year.
-If you remove hospitalists (which really isn't primary care at all) from that equation the number drops to $175K.
-Primary care providers also work a lot more hours than many specialists and are often the least satisfied physicians as well.
+In a previous post, you discussed savings percentages and you argued for 20% for physicians, which I think is a great goal but really isn't very realistic for primary care doctors.
+In the US the average primary care physician made around $225K last year.
+If you remove hospitalists (which really aren't primary care at all) from that equation, the number is even lower.
+Primary care providers also work a lot more hours than many specialists and are often the least satisfied physicians, as well.

 I sympathize with your plight and agree that family, friends, your patient population, and society at large assumes that because you have an MD after your name that you have a gold coin swimming pool at home a la Scrooge McDuck.
 However, I think you're probably overstating the issue for most “low-income” physicians.

 My Decade as a “Low-Income” Doctor